Dash-Lambda/Eso/README.md

 ```

 ### On the Scala "Interpreter"
 The main purpose of the Scala interpreter is to run Scala source files generated by Eso's compiler.
-It assumes the source file is a Function1[Seq[Char], String] definition of the form "new Function0[String]{...}", and returns the result of the defined function.
+It assumes the source file is a Function1[Seq[Char], String] definition of the form "new Function1[Seq[Char], String]{...}", and returns the result of the defined function.
 It can run arbitrary Scala code as long as it's in that form.

 ### FracTran Program Format
 The FracTran interpreter reads programs as an initial value followed by a list of fractions of the form "n/d", each term separated by a line break.
 The prime generator program looks like this: